zachauten/Y86-Pipeline-Emulator/README.md

 # Y86-Pipeline-Emulator
-An emulator for the Y86 instruction set architecture, written as a Computer Systems project.
+An emulator for the Y86 instruction set architecture, written in C for a Computer Systems project.